DoliCloud/DoliDroid/DEV.md

-Try to run the emulator profile from command line with export ANDROID_SDK_ROOT=~/Android/Sdk cd ~/.android/avd/XXX emulator -avd Pixel_8a
+Try to run the emulator profile from command line with export ANDROID_SDK_ROOT=~/Android/Sdk cd ~/.android/avd/XXX emulator -avd XXX

 If error vulkan, try
-emulator -avd Pixel_8a -gpu swiftshader_indirect
+emulator -avd XXX -gpu swiftshader_indirect

-If it's ok, then edit the Device profile to et the Graphics acceleration to "Software"
+If it's ok, then edit the Device profile to et the Graphics acceleration to "Software".
+This will modify the file config.ini into the XXX directory.